 Is someone spying on your iPhone?
 Spyware is a type of malware (or app) that sneaks around your phone, tracking your online activity, monitoring your keystrokes, and even activating your camera and microphone.
-Learn how to detect and remove spyware from your iPhone and see why a strong security app like Avast Mobile Security should be your first line of privacy protection.
+Learn how to detect and remove spyware from your iPhone and see why a strong security and malware-protection app like Avast One should be your first line of privacy protection.

 This article contains: